tom-seddon/b2/README.md

 **Turbo disc mode is experimental**

-## Filtering options

-Use `Tools` > `Filtering options` to bring up the filtering options dialog.

-When `Filter BBC` is checked, the BBC display will be bilinear filtered, making it look smoother, or more blurry; when unchecked, it will be point sampled, making it look more blocky and pixelated.
-By default, it is checked.

-`Filter UI` applies a similar effect to the UI text.
-By default this is off, and the text should be readable; if the text looks ugly, try switching it on.
-It may still look ugly, but it might be more readable.

-Changes to the filter flags don't take effect immediately.
-Create a new window to see the effect.

 ## Customize keyboard layout

 Click `Tools` > `Keyboard layout...` to bring up the keyboard layout